11 Working with Survey Data

 • social desirability bias

 To understand why the first kind of bias is problematic, we need to think in terms of probability and statistics.
-Let’s imagine that we have a population of 1,000 individuals and we want to gauge their level of support/opposition to mandatory vaccinations against COVID-19.
+Let’s imagine that we have a population of 1,000 individuals and we want to gauge their level of support or opposition to mandatory vaccinations against COVID-19.
 However, suppose that due to budgetary or logistical barriers, we can only ask 100 people about their attitudes.
 How can we be sure that the 100 people we survey will give us a good representation of what all 1,000 people in the population think?

 The solution is to pick the 100 that we survey at random.
 This ensures that the attitudes of the sample we survey are, in expectation, equal to the attitudes of the population.
 The key thing to remember here is the “in expectation” part of the previous sentence.
 While we cannot guarantee that any one random sample’s attitudes match those of the general population, if we were to repeatedly draw random samples of individuals to survey from the population, the average of the sample estimates will converge toward the true population mean.

 Say out of the 1,000 people in the population, 500 support mandatory vaccinations.
 That means the true population level of support is 50%.
 If we draw a random sample from this population and ask them their attitudes, on average we’d expect that a similar 50% in the sample support mandatory vaccinations as well.
-Though this is not guaranteed to be true for each and every possible random sample from the population, if we could repeatedly draw random samples, on average attitudes would clock in at 50%.
+However, this is not guaranteed to be true for each and every possible random sample from the population.
+But if we could repeatedly draw random samples, on average attitudes would clock in at 50%.

 ## create a "population" with 50/50 attitudes on COVID vax: